 In addition to your regular questions about work culture and responsibilities, ask about the company’s plans for dealing with the coronavirus.
 Express your flexibility in adapting to these unusual times, and show your gratitude for the opportunity to interview despite the circumstances.

-Self-isolation is going to be a great time for self -reflection.
+Social distancing and self-isolation is going to be a great time for self-reflection.
 Try dedicating your first week of saved commuting time to thinking about your career goals.
 Start to define a set of career goals that will create a path towards your ultimate career achievements.
 If these goals make it clear your current company isn’t going to support you.
 Dust off that resume and use your extra time to start browsing job boards.